Dr Catherine Durkin

 She was awarded an MBBS (Bachelor of Medicine & Surgery) with distinction by St George’s Hospital Medical School, University of London.
 She completed her undergraduate degree at the University of Cambridge and her MSc at the London School of Hygiene & Tropical Medicine, funded by a scholarship from the Medical Research Council.

-She has particular expertise in the recognition and treatment of ADHD and ASD amongst women and also PTSD and complex PTSD.
+She has particular expertise in the recognition and treatment of ASD and ADHD amongst women and also PTSD and complex PTSD.
 She also works extensively with personality disorders.
 She has gained additional training and expertise in neurodevelopmental disorders and has completed training in the DIVA, ADOS and ADI.
 She is the lead clinician establishing a neurodiversity pathway within Health & Justice services and is undertaking research into ADHD amongst women in prison.
 She has an interest and in depth understanding of the role of trauma in women’s mental health presentations and is highly experienced in the areas of PTSD and Complex PTSD She also focuses on interpersonal relationship and dynamics as a core part of understanding mental health presentations.

 Dr Durkin has been selected as the National Lead for Women’s Mental Health for the Royal College of Psychiatrists